 IP stands for internet protocol.
 The IP address is a means of identifying devices and networks through the internet landscape.
 IP addresses are made up of a set of four numbers that will range from 0.0.0.0 to 255.255.255.255.

-Your IP address will be assigned by your internet service provider and they are attached to a modem.
-So, everyone on the same network will share the same IP address.
+Your IP address will be assigned by your internet service provider and they are attached to a modem so its not hard to keep track of ip addresses.
+So, everyone on the same network will share the same IP address but someone can still use a program to trace ip addresses unless you are using one of the available vpn providers and all vpn traffic and internet traffic will be encrytped with a vpn connection.

 If you’ve ever received a notification from your cable or satellite company about potential Copyright infringement (e.g., if someone pirated a game or movie online), your IP address is how you were identified.
 The ISP won’t know which device was used, only that your network IP address was involved.